msaifurrijaal/msaifurrijaal/README.md

 Here are some ideas to get you started:

-- 🌱 I’m currently learning Frontend Web and Mobile.
+- 🌱 I’m currently learning Web and Mobile Development.
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/muchammad-saifurrijaal)
 - 😄 Pronouns: He/Him